cloudera/hue/docs/docs-site/content/developer/api/_index.md

 ## REST

-REST APIs are not all public yet but this is work in progress in [HUE-1450](https://issues.cloudera.org/browse/HUE-1450).
+REST APIs are not all public yet and can be simplified but this is work in progress in [HUE-1450](https://issues.cloudera.org/browse/HUE-1450).

 Hue is Ajax based and has a REST API used by the browser to communicate (e.g. submit a query or workflow, list some S3 files, export a document...).
 Currently this API is private and subject to change but can be easily reused.
 You would need to GET */accounts/login* to get the CSRF token and POST it back along *username* and *password* and reuse the *sessionid* cookie in next communication calls.

 ### Quickstart

-Hue is based on the Django Web Framework.
+Hue is based on the [Django Web Framework](https://www.djangoproject.com/).
 Django comes with user authentication system.
 Django uses sessions and middleware to hook the authentication system into request object.
 Hue uses stock auth form which uses *username* and *password* and *csrftoken* form variables to authenticate.

 In this code snippet, we will use well-known python *requests* library.
 We will first acquire *csrftoken* by GET *login_url* and then create a dictionary of form data which contains *username*, *password* and *csrftoken* and the *next_url* and another dictionary for header which contains the *Referer* url and an empty dictionary for the cookies.
 After the POST request to *login_url* we will check the response code, which should be *r.status_code == 200*.

 Once the request is successful then capture headers and cookies for subsequent requests.
 Subsequent *request.session* calls can be made by providing *cookies=session.cookies* and *headers=session.headers*.

+#### Curl

+First get the `CSRF` token:

+    curl -v -X GET https://demo.gethue.com/hue/accounts/login/

+Then authenticate with the credendials (note: `CRSF` currently needs to be repeated twice):

+    curl -v -X POST https://demo.gethue.com/hue/accounts/login/ -d 'username=demo&password=demo' -H "X-CSRFToken: CZOt9VFK7X6OUpqrLk4URW9DI69FxVKnsRnuaDgsDqZS9GpXzuVehxMnH1gvheWU" --cookie "csrftoken=CZOt9VFK7X6OUpqrLk4URW9DI69FxVKnsRnuaDgsDqZS9GpXzuVehxMnH1gvheWU"

+Then you can perform any operation by provising the `CSRF` and the `sessionid` tokens.
+Here for example we list all the databases of the `hive` connector:

+    curl -X POST https://demo.gethue.com/notebook/api/autocomplete/ --cookie "csrftoken=zfOhD8roDLI7mEgakmBDCy7LDMvkEE2z3uUTIyyVnurhqLZhluhjO76K541MRwAw;sessionid=tzx37xo7izrdfs35o30grdf9u0b2999q" -H "X-CSRFToken: zfOhD8roDLI7mEgakmBDCy7LDMvkEE2z3uUTIyyVnurhqLZhluhjO76K541MRwAw" --data 'snippet={"type":"hive"}'

+    {"status": 0, "databases": ["a0817", "arunso", "ath", "athlete", "beingdatum_db", "bharath_practice", "chungu", "darth", "default", "demo", "diwakar", "emp", "hadooptest", "hebe", "hello", "hivedataset", "hivemap", "hivetesting", "hr_db", "icedb", "lib", "libdemo", "lti", "m", "m1", "movie", "movie1", "movielens", "mscda", "my_database", "mydb", "mydemo", "noo", "prizesh", "rajeev", "ram", "retail", "ruban", "sept9", "sept9_2020", "student", "test", "test21", "test123", "ticktick", "userdb", "vidu"]}

+#### Python

     import requests